 A Board of Trustees was established in 1948 with the purpose of developing and preserving the property for cultural and limited social purposes.
 In 1953 the newly established Athenaeum Trust acquired the property and some land was disposed of to raise funds for converting the building to serve its new purpose.

-The house was altered in 1967, mainly to create the main auditorium, the Newbery Hall and to provide accommodation for the resident supervisor.
-Read more history here
+The house was altered in 1967, principally to create the main auditorium, the Newbery Hall, and to provide accommodation for the resident supervisor.
+Read more history here.